Nemin32/Nemin32.github.io/_drafts/munchrant.md

 he was the villain of the very first game, I think Munch's Oddysee could have went one step further, if only to further exemplify just what Abe and Munch are fighting against.

+### The Rest of the Characters

+Munch's Oddysee started the annoying trend of chatty characters, who simply have to make their presence known every five seconds or so.
+On one hand the system is a semi-elegant way of letting the player use one of their senses naturally to locate elements of gameplay (instead of something immersion-breaking like an outline to characters that you can see through walls or similar.)
+On the other, however, there simply aren't enough lines for the characters to keep the concept fresh and quickly you'll start recognizing the half-dozen legible and few completely gibberish lines the characters idly mutter to themselves and to each other.

+The fact that every single character are carbon copies of each other can be noted as a problem, as the Xbox's stronger hardware surely would have allowed a few different models, but honestly, this is least concerning, the previous games had only one variation of each character, so it's not that big of a deal.

+I think the voice problem would have been way less noticeable if either characters spoke much more rarely, they had way more voice lines or perhaps if they had special voice lines that played whenever something happened on the level, which would also increase immersion.

+As for the Fuzzles and Interns, who both only speak gibberish, I guess the problem doesn't really apply.
+I liked the design of the latter, since being a bunch of goalless workers, who are so uninterested in life that working with their mouths sewn shut is okay for them is a pretty gruesome concept.
+Fuzzles on the other hand are still perhaps one of the most boring creature designs in Oddworld, second only to the Stranger's Wrath's overgrown chickens, the Clakkerz.

 ## The Humor

 > **Slig:** "Ayy, buttwipe!"